AplaProject/apla-docs-en/introduction/api2.rst

 contract/{name}
 ==============================
 **POST** Calls a smart contract with the specified name **{name}**.
-Prior to that you should call the **prepare/{name}** command (POST) and sign the returned *forsign* field.
+Prior to that you should call the ``prepare/{name}`` command (POST) and sign the returned *forsign* field.
 In case of successful execution, a transaction hash is returned, which can be used to obtain a block number in case of success or an error text otherwise.

 Query

-* *name* - name of the contract to call.
-If the contract is called from another ecosystem, then the full name with ecosystem ID should be specified (*@1MainContract*).
+* *name* - name of the contract to call, if the contract is called from another ecosystem, then the full name with ecosystem ID should be specified (*@1MainContract*),
 * *[token_ecosystem]* - the identifier of the ecosystem, which currency will be used to pay for the contract, can be specified for non-activated contracts.
-In this case the account and the public key in the *token_ecosystem* and the current ecosystem should be the same.
+In this case the account and the public key in the *token_ecosystem* and the current ecosystem should be the same,
-* *[max_sum]* - the maximum amount, which can be spent on the execution of the contract, can be specified when calling non-activated contracts.
+* *[max_sum]* - the maximum amount, which can be spent on the execution of the contract, can be specified when calling contracts not tied to the account,
-* *[payover]* - for non-activated contracts an extra payment for urgency can be specified – this will be the extra added to the fuel_rate when calculating the payment.
+* *[payover]* - for contracts not tied to the account, an extra payment for urgency can be specified – this will be the extra added to the fuel_rate when calculating the payment,
-* parameters, required for this contract.
+* parameters, required for this contract,
-* *signature* - hex signature of the *forsign* value, which was obtained from prepare.
+* *signature* - hex signature of the *forsign* value, which was obtained from prepare,
-* *time* - time, returned by prepare.
+* *time* - time, returned by prepare,
-* *pubkey* - hex public key of the contract signer.
-Note, that if the public key is already stored in the keys table of the current ecosystem, it is not necessary to pass it.
+* *pubkey* - hex public key of the contract signer, note, that if the public key is already stored in the keys table of the current ecosystem, it is not necessary to pass it,
-* *[vde]* - specify *true*, if you call smart-contract from VDE params.
-In the other case you don't need to specify this parameter.
+* *[vde]* - specify *true*, if you call smart-contract from VDE params, in the other case you don't need to specify this parameter.

 .. code::